hannemann/web-components/README.md

 ### Mutations

 Add a mutations getter that returns an object describing the desired mutation observers.
-The keys of the returned object are element names which need to be configured via the elements getter (see above).
+The keys of the returned object are names of properties that contain one or multiple nodes of the components shadow dom (see above).
 The word `root` will be interpreted as the component itself.
 The values are arrays of objects of `mutationType`: `handler` pairs where the handler is a function.
-By default the childList and its subTree is observed.
+By default attributes, the childList and its subTree are observed.
 To change that behavior add a `mutationObserverOptions` getter which returns an object with the desired options.

 ```javascript
   /** @inheritdoc */